If you are ending a tenancy on behalf of a tenant who has died please see death of a tenant.

 Please note: Your keys must be handed into reception before 12pm on the Monday following the end of your tenancy.
 If your keys are received any time after this you will be charged another full week’s rent.

-For any further information about ending your tenancy and moving out please contact the New Tenant Liaison Officer at your area housing office.
+For any further information about ending your tenancy and moving out please contact Housing Services.